Michael S. Green

 Books

-• The Philosophical Foundations of Private International Law (Roxana Banu, Michael S. Green and Ralf Michaels eds., Oxford U. Press, forthcoming).
+• The Philosophical Foundations of Private International Law (Oxford U. Press 2024) (Roxana Banu, Michael S. Green and Ralf Michaels eds.).
+Online.

 • Nietzsche and the Transcendental Tradition (International Nietzsche Studies Series, U. Ill.
 Press 2002).